They were distributed throughout the lowland freshwater wetlands, forests, and historically the Chatham Islands.

 You can assist us with the recovery of pāteke by reporting all sightings of pateke and assisting in the removal and or reduction of threats to the species.

-For further information you can contact your nearest Department of Conservation office or contact:
+For further information you can contact your nearest DOC office or contact:

 Pāteke Recovery Group Leader